migueldelafuente1/2B_MatrixElements/README.md

 # >> Computes and save the results (creates a /result folder)
 ```
-Another way to run it is by terminal, since `TBME_Runner` is already implemented in `main.py` to bring your input xml file as argument.
+Another way to run it is by terminal, since `TBME_Runner` is set in `main.py` to run your input XML file when given as argument.

 ```
-$python3 main.py input.xml
+$ python3 main.py input.xml
 ```

 Currently implemented two body interactions (All computed in JT scheme):